XinWang-HNU/SDNE/README.md

-This is the implementation of paper 'Structural Deep Network Embedding' in ACM SIGKDD, 2016.
+This repository provides a reference implementation of SDNE as described in the paper:

+Structural Deep network Embedding.
+Daixin Wang, Peng Cui, Wenwu Zhu
+Knowledge Discovery and Data Mining, 2016.

 1. This is the SDNE I reproduced using PyTorch.